NVIDIAGameWorks/NVIDIAImageScaling/README.md

 ### Compile the NIS_Main.hlsl shader

-NIS_SCALER should be set to 0 and the optimizer isUscaling argument should be set as false.
+NIS_SCALER should be set to 0 and the optimizer isUscaling argument should be set to false.

 ```
 bool isUpscaling = false;